 He is a native Omahan, an Omaha North High Magnet School graduate, and an active community member.
-In service to the city’s educational and workforce development efforts, Arvin serves with such entities as the Partnership 4 Kids, North Omaha Cradle To Career Advisory Committee, Metro Community College President Committee on Equity and Diversity, UNO’s African American Advisory Cabinet, Millard Superintendent Service Advisory Committee and Heartland Workforce Solutions Youth Council to name a few.
+In service to the city’s educational and workforce development efforts, Arvin serves with such entities as the Inclusive Communities, 100 Black Men, North Omaha Cradle To Career Advisory Committee, Metro Community College President Committee on Equity and Diversity, UNO’s African American Advisory Cabinet, Millard Superintendent Service Advisory Committee and others.

 Additionally, Arvin is a member of Salem Baptist church and an active member with the Omaha Alumni Chapter of Kappa Alpha Psi.
 In his spare time, Arvin enjoys officiating basketball for the Iowa and Nebraska State Athletic Associations.
-Himself a first-generation college attendee and proud HBCU graduate, the work of College Possible greatly motivates him as he works to empower young adults and future leaders of our community by fulfilling their educational potential.
+Himself a first-generation college attendee and proud Historical Black Colleges and Universities graduate, the work of College Possible greatly motivates him as he works to empower young adults and future leaders of our community by fulfilling their educational potential.